State of Washington Classified Job Specification

-Supervises staff assigned to the Appeal Review Section and serves as lead consultant to that office; prepares status reports and maintains records on claims which have been appealed to the Board of Industrial Insurance Appeals or higher courts;
+Supervises staff assign to the Appeal Review Section and serves as lead consultant to that office; prepares status reports and maintains records on claims which have been appealed to the Board of Industrial Insurance Appeals or higher courts;

-In the Self-Insurance Section, is responsible for supervision of adjudication and clerical staff and acts as Claims Manager and assistant to the Program Manager for Self-Insurance;
+In the Self-Insurance Section, is responsible for supervision of adjudication and clerical staff and acts as Claims Manager and assistant to the Program Manager for Self-Insurance.

 Knowledge and Abilities

-Ability to: Exercise mature judgment in adjudicating disability claims and counterclaims from disabled persons, physicians, employers, third parties and other persons; personally make lawful and equitable determinations regarding eligibility for benefits under the law; write clear, concise, accurate and informative correspondence and reports; establish and maintain effective customer relations and working relationships with workers, physician, employers, legal representatives, co-workers and the general public; compare past records, past and present law, rulings of the Board of Industrial Insurance Appeals and higher courts, and other information to arrive at lawful and equitable decisions regarding benefit entitlements.
+Ability to: Exercise mature judgment in adjudicating disability claims and counterclaims from disabled workers, physicians, employers, third parties and other persons; personally make lawful and equitable determinations regarding eligibility for benefits under the law; write clear, concise, accurate and informative correspondence and reports; establish and maintain effective customer relations and working relationships with workers, physician, employers, legal representatives, co-workers and the general public; compare past records, past and present law, rulings of the Board of Industrial Insurance Appeals and higher courts, and other information to arrive at lawful and equitable decisions regarding benefit entitlements.

 Class Specification History

-Revised definition, minimum qualifications, and general revision October 12, 1979
+Revised definition, minimum qualifications, and general revision October 12, 1979.

-Revised definition May 11, 1984
+Revised definition May 11, 1984.

-Revised definition September 11, 1987
+Revised definition September 11, 1987.

-Revised Revises definition and minimum qualifications, title change (formerly Disability Claims Adjudicator 4) May 1, 1990
+Revised Revises definition and minimum qualifications, title change (formerly Disability Claims Adjudicator 4) May 1, 1990.

-Revised definition and minimum qualifications: May 12, 2000
+Revised definition and minimum qualifications: May 12, 2000.

-New class code: (formerly 47910) effective July 1, 2007
+New class code: (formerly 47910) effective July 1, 2007.